 - Add reactions

-But they cannot invite other members to the community like Server A can.
-Members cannot view what permissions they have.
+But they cannot invite other members to the community as Server A can.
+Members cannot view what permissions they have unless there is a channel created for rules.
 Now, imagine this with higher roles.

 Let’s say there are Moderators in Server A and Server B. Server A has specific permissions to kick members out.
 In Server B, those same moderators from Server A do not have the permission to kick members out.
 This is not apparent to the moderators, thus confusion and complexities are formed.